src-d/go-kallax/README.md

 err := store.Reload(user)
 ```

-Reload will not road any relationships, just the model itself.
+Reload will not reload any relationships, just the model itself.
 After a `Reload` the model will **always** be writable.

 ### Querying JSON